Skip to content Skip to sidebar Skip to footer

 Starting with the obvious:

-Linen is the classic choice for creating a shabby-chic rustic farmhouse look.
+Linen is the classic choice for creating a shabby-chic rustic farmhouse look, whereas velvet exudes a dramatic and bold image which is ideal for an opulent space.

 Durability:

 Basically it means how many rubs it will take for it to show wear.
-The rubs are performed differently in the US and EU, hence the different names.
+The US and EU perform the rubs differently, hence the different names.

-That’s why our fabrics and sofa covers come with a double rub count of at least 21,750 double rubs or 29,000 Martindale cycles.
+Sofas need some of the highest rub counts since they’re among the most frequently used pieces of furniture in a home.
+That’s why our sofa covers come with a double rub count of at least 21,750 double rubs or 29,000 Martindale cycles.

 Maintenance:

-Conversely, fabrics (like velvet) stain very visibly and simply attract pet/dander like shoppers to a black friday sale.
-Even worse, highly delicate fabrics such as silk must be professionally cleaned to prevent it from being damaged.
+Conversely, fabrics (like velvet) stain very visibly (unless you’re using our Signature Velvet) and simply attract pet/dander like shoppers to a Black Friday sale.
+Even worse, highly delicate fabrics like silk require professional cleaning to avoid damage.

 Easy enough so far.
 Now here are some less obvious factors to think about: